duchuyb/sic-notes/README.md

 - [x] **Wafw00f:** The test doesn't thoroughly test for WAF when it is generic and but knows there's an active WAF.
 - [ ] **New Feature:** That provides a more comprehensive check for rate limiting.
 - [ ] **New Feature:** That provides a more comprehensive check for WAF presence check (rather than proving the interception), in a way that does this better than wafw00f.
+- [ ] **New Feature:** (SIC) Preset filters/profiles that aims to optimise scans based on what you're targetting and how thorough you want it to be.
 - [ ] **LRT (Logs Reporting Tool):** I want to add option to apply regex to multiple files to provide insight (might be complex).
 - [ ] **LRT (Logs Reporting Tool):** Provide a UI for adding entries to the lrt definitions.
 - [ ] **LRT (Logs Reporting Tool):** I want to revisit the idea about adding rules, such as regex that applies to folders, or having multiply regex at same time.